OfficeDev/hands-on-labs/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/CalendarQuickStartLab.md

 # Connect to calendar with the Microsoft Graph, find my next meeting and launch the Skype online meeting experience
-Learn how to use Microsoft Graph to build context centered applications, find your the next meeting and launch the Skype online meeting experience.
+Learn how to use Microsoft Graph to build context centered applications, find your next meeting and launch the Skype online meeting experience.

-[//]: # (Change which template based on if using converged auth)
+[//]: # (Change which template based on if using v2.0 Auth endpoint)

 [//]: # (Remove if doing v1)